sonic-net/SONiC/doc/event-mgmt-framework/event-mgmt-framework.md

 When eventd eventually comes back up, it reads those records in the queue.

 # 6 Scalability
+In this feature, scalability applies to Event History Table (EVENT).
+As it is persistent and it records every event generated on the system, to protect against it growing indefinitely, user can limit its size through a manifest file.
-The size of Event History Table is 86k records or 30 days worth of events which ever hits earlier with a frequency of one event per second.
+By default, the size of Event History Table is set to 40k events or events for 30 days - after which, older records are discarded to make way for new records.

 # 7 Unit Test
 - Raise an event and verify the fields in EVENT table and EVENT_STATS table